ducnh279/Kaggle-Viet-Nam-Stock-Market-Prediction-2nd-place/README.md

 ## Models

 In this competition, I first started with XGBoost model for regression and pick out only 3 features (symbols, month, and day of year).
 Becuase I joined the competition quite late when I just had 5 days for submissions.
-On the last day, I decided to do ensembling with 11 different models.
-This is because, the big idea of ensembling is that if we have a collection of individually imperfect (and independent) models, the "one-off" mistakes made by each model are probably not going to be made by the rest of the models, and thus the mistakes will be discarded when averaging the models.
+On the last day, I decided to do weighted average ensemble with 11 different models.
+Because the big idea of ensembling is that if we have a collection of individually imperfect (and independent) models, the "one-off" mistakes made by each model are probably not going to be made by the rest of the models, and thus the mistakes will be discarded when averaging the models.

 - Below is the model summary with some adjustments in ensembling weights which is different from the weights I used.